 To this day, Greece is not as popular amongst the expats as some of its European neighbors.
 This is largely down to the fact that there are not as many international companies located here.
-Thus the chance of furthering your career is perhaps not as easy as other destinations across Europe.
+Before moving to Greece, you should know that the chance of furthering your career is perhaps not as easy as other destinations across Europe.

 That said, the country does welcome foreign workers, and Greece’s heavy promotion of tourism means that there are usually opportunities in this industry, such as opening a business, becoming a tour guide, or managing hotels.
 For those considering relocating to this beautiful country, it is wise to secure a job before you do so as unemployment levels are fairly high; 9.5 percent.
 The destination guide can provide you with a list of valuable resources to help you with this process.